evanfantozzi/Classifying-Far-Right-Extremism-in-Social-Media/README.md

 Run `uv run python build_models/create_model_pkls.py`.
 This learns the model and saves it to a file.
 Only should be run once.

 ## Run App
-Run `python3 app.py`.
+Run `uv run python app.py`.
 This opens the interactive user interface.